Mailu/Mailu/docs/faq.rst

 Users can't change their password from webmail
 ``````````````````````````````````````````````

-All users have the abilty to login to the admin interface.
+All users have the ability to login to the admin interface.
 Non-admin users
-have only restricted funtionality such as changing their password and the
+have only restricted functionality such as changing their password and the
 spam filter weight settings.

 *Issue reference:* `503`_.